RainStorm108/OpenTrans/README.md

 # OpenTrans

-**OpenTrans** is a privacy-first, local-LLM batch translation utility using Ollama.
-It is designed to mirror a source directory into a target language while preserving the exact file hierarchy.
+**OpenTrans** is a privacy-first, local-LLM batch translation utility powered by Ollama.
+It mirrors a source directory into a target language while preserving the exact file hierarchy, making it ideal for documenting software, translating blogs, or localizing static sites.

 ## Key Features